dssg/triage/docs/sources/dirtyduck/problem_description.md

 > Which $n$ facilities will have a critical or serious violation in the following $X$ period of time?

+If you want to continue to this case studie click [here](inspections.md)

 ## Early Warning Systems

-Using the same data set, facility owners or managers would pose the machine learning (ML) problem as an early warning problem.
+Using the same dataset (*Chicago Food Inspections dataset*), facility owners or managers would pose the machine learning (ML) problem as an early warning problem.
 They'd like to know whether an inspector is going to visit their facility so they can prepare for it.
 They can define the problem as:

 > Will my facility be inspected in the next $X$ period of time?

+If you want to continue to this case studie click [here](eis.md)

+!!! note "Important"
-Note that in both cases, we are defining a period of time in which the event will potentially happen.
+    Note that in both case studies, *resource prioritization* and *early warning* systems we are defining a period of time in which the event will potentially happen.

 ## What do they have in common?